-First let’s chat about when you’d like to elope.
-Since we HAVE so many locations for you we figured we could narrow things down by seasons.
+First, let’s chat about when you’d like to elope.
+Since we HAVE so many of the best places to get eloped gathered for you we figured we could narrow things down by seasons.
 Select the season you want to elope in and we’ll share our best places to elope!

 Best Places to Elope in Summer